Elastic solids with strain-gradient elastic boundary surfaces: Introduction

-However, Steigmann and Ogden showed in their seminal works \cite{SteigOgden97a, SteigOgden99} that equilibrium states under compressive surface stresses obtained from the Gurtin-Murdoch theory do not satisfy an associated Legendre-Hadamard condition, and thus, these equilibrium states cannot be local energy minimizers.\footnote{The fact that a pure membrane, a special type of Gurtin-Murdoch material surface, in equilbrium and under compressive surface stresses cannot by locally energy minimizing is due to Pipkin \cite{Pipkin86}.} Steigmann and Ogden \cite{SteigOgden97a, SteigOgden99} rectified this inadequacy and incorporated the material surface's resistance to flexure by including curvature dependence in the surface energy:
+However, Steigmann and Ogden showed in their seminal works \cite{SteigOgden97a, SteigOgden99} that { surface-substrate} equilibrium states under compressive surface stresses obtained from the Gurtin-Murdoch theory do not satisfy an associated Legendre-Hadamard condition, and thus, these equilibrium states cannot be local energy minimizers.\footnote{ The fact that a stand-alone membrane (with no substrate), a special type of Gurtin-Murdoch material surface, in equilbrium and under compressive surface stresses cannot by locally energy minimizing was proved in two independent works: by Pipkin \cite{Pipkin86} for initially plane, isotropic membranes, and by Steigmann \cite{Steigmann86} for general, possibly anistropic and initially curved membranes.} Steigmann and Ogden \cite{SteigOgden97a, SteigOgden99} rectified this inadequacy and incorporated the material surface's resistance to flexure by including normal curvature dependence in the surface energy:

 where $\bs \kappa$ is the pullback of the second fundamental form on $\bs \chi(\cl S)$.
 Since $\bs \kappa$ depends on the second derivatives of $\bs \chi$, the surface energy is of \emph{strain-gradient} type.
 In recent years, the Steigmann-Ogden theory has attracted considerable interest from various perspectives including the study of contact problems \cite{Zem18, MI2018, Zem19, LiMi19a, LiMi19b, LiMi21, ZemWhite22} and inclusion problems \cite{HAN2018, ZEMLYANOVA2018, ZEMMOG18B, DAI2018, MogKZem19, WANG2020311}.
 The theory has also been used to model fracture in brittle materials \cite{Zem17StraightCrack, Zem21Penny, Zem20Multiple}, the main phenomenon motivating this work.